"Own a home. Work in tech. Move to Pittsburgh."

-Uber, like fellow tech giants Google, Apple, and IBM, has consistently grown its corporate and research presence in Pittsburgh, citing the city's research universities and commitment to innovation.
-Heinz College students and alumni benefit from this new tech ecosystem with countless employment and educational opportunities during their graduate studies and beyond.
-And students with and entrepreneurial spirit are finding it easier to start and grow their own companies in this climate.
+Start-ups like Duolingo and tech giants like Google, Apple, IBM, and Uber have consistently grown their corporate and research presence in Pittsburgh, citing the city's research universities, commitment to innovation, and affordability.
+Heinz College students and alumni benefit from this new tech ecosystem, with countless employment and educational opportunities during their university studies and beyond.
+And students with an entrepreneurial spirit are finding it easier to start and grow their own companies in this climate.

-It's no wonder, then, that The Huffington Post named Pittsburgh the #8 city techies should consider moving to in 2016.
+It's no wonder, then, that GeekWire recently identified Pittsburgh as the "next great tech hub."
 With the support of local startup accelerators and incubators like AlphaLab, Ascender, and the Pittsburgh Life Sciences Greenhouse, Heinz alumni are turning entrepreneurial ideas into profitable realities in fields ranging from health care and robotics to food preservation and agriculture.

 Future.
 Forged.
 For all.